CCDC - Asset Creation#

 Tip

-For data ordered through the Planet API (i.e. daily imagery or custom basemaps other than NICFI Level 1 data), you can specify Earth Engine as the download location.
+For data ordered through the Planet API (i.e. daily imagery or custom basemaps other than NICFI Level 1 data), you can specify GEE as the download location.

-Using CCDC with Planet has not been explored widely, so that again the optimal selection of the breakpoint bands depends on testing it out by yourself.
-However, in accordance with Landsat based analysis we suggest to use the Green , Red and NIR bands to get started.
+Using CCDC with Planet has not been explored widely, so the optimal selection of the breakpoint bands depends on testing it out.
+However, in accordance with Landsat-based analysis, we suggest using the green, red and near-infrared (NIR) bands to get started.

 Pre-processing options#